Elliot Norton: Early life

 Born William Elliot Norton in Boston to William L. Norton and Mary (Fitzgerald) Norton, he attended Harvard College (Class of 1926) after graduating from the Boston Latin School.
 At Harvard College, he took George Pierce Baker's class for dramatists.
 Baker's most famous student was Eugene O'Neill, whose plays were revolutionizing Broadway theater at the time Norton became a drama critic.
+Norton had been interested in theater before he was interested in writing.
+“I can remember Barrymore's stabbing the king [in Hamlet in 1922] as vividly as if it were yesterday; it still raises the hair on the back on my hands,” he said.

 Journalism career

 Norton began his career as a newspaperman with The Boston Post after graduating from Harvard in 1926.
 By 1934, he was promoted from reporter to the editor of the drama section, where he began to make his name as a critic.
 The Post went out of business in 1956, and Norton was hired by the Boston Record American, which evolved into the Boston Herald American, which eventually became the Boston Herald after he retired in 1982.

 In addition to his newspaper reviews, he was a television critic on Boston television, including public TV station WGBH, where he hosted Elliot Norton Reviews.
 The show ran for 1,100 episodes from 1958 to 1982.